slf-dot-ch/snowmicropyn/docs/overview.rst

    pip install snowmicropyn

 No clue what we're talking about?
-You find a more detailed describtion in section :doc:`install`!
+You find a more detailed description in section :doc:`install`!

 *snowmicropyn*'s API
 --------------------

-The following snippet is a simple example how to read a pnt file, read some of it's meta information and export the samples (measured distance & force) into CSV format.
+The following snippet is a simple example how to read a pnt file, read some of it's meta information and export its samples (measured distance & force) into a CSV file.

 .. code-block:: python